 Taylor Swift @ O2 Arena 01.02.2014

-Several themes run throughout tonight, and mostly, that means an excuse to unleash themed dancers and stage show props with each song. this hotchpot of ideas seems apt as there is a diversity to the setlist also, which sees swift travel from the dubstep-tinged ‘i knew you were trouble’, to the b-stage for a solo-acoustic rendition of ‘fearless’, and back to a violin-and-banjo-accompanied country hit, in the form of ‘mean’. this isn’t mentioning the pure power pop of set-closer ‘we are never ever getting back together’ or the duet with her raptuously-received guest, Ed Sheeran, in which they played his song, ‘Lego House’.
+Several themes run throughout tonight, and mostly, that means an excuse to unleash themed dancers and stage show props with each song.
+This hotchpot of ideas seems somewhat apt as there is a diversity to the setlist also, which sees Swift travel from the dubstep-tinged ‘I Knew You Were Trouble’, to the B-stage for a solo-acoustic rendition of ‘Fearless’, and then back to a violin-and-banjo-accompanied country hit, in the form of ‘Mean’.
+This isn’t mentioning the pure power-pop of set-closer ‘We Are Never Ever Getting Back Together’, or the duet with her rapturously-received guest, Ed Sheeran, in which they played his song, ‘Lego House’.

-Through several costume changes that see her transformed from a flowing red dress, to a fancy dress ringmaster and to a union jack emblazoned t-shirt and her signature shorts, swift’s variety ensures the show stays exciting – not that the screams of adoration would be any lesser if the idol of these many, many young girls was to just stand still. despite a young man invading the stage to give a letter to the singer – he was swiftly taken away by security, but taylor can be seen still holding the note in the picture – swift reamins flawless throughout, and ensures that the colour red, tonight at least, represents fun. (★★★★)
+Through several costume changes that see her transformed from a flowing red dress, to a fancy-dress ringmaster and then to a Union-Jack emblazoned t-shirt and her signature shorts, Swift’s variety ensures the show stays exciting – not that the screams of adoration would be any less if the idol of these many, many young girls was just to stand still.
+Despite a young man invading the stage to give a letter to the singer – he was swiftly taken away by security, but, Taylor could be seen still holding the note later on – Swift remains flawless throughout, and ensures that the Red Tour, tonight at least, sees the colour red, represent fun. (★★★★)